 To exemplify the nature of the specification used in this case study, we discuss the inductive loop invariants of the classification loop which allowed us to close the proof for this step.
-Fig. 7 shows the corresponding JML annotations.
+Fig. 5 shows the corresponding JML annotations4.

 - 1. The buffers contain only bucket elements of their respective bucket. - 2.
 The written slice is made up of blocks of size B where each block contains only elements of exactly one bucket. - 3.
 The permutation property is maintained. - 4.
 The per bucket element counts are exactly the number of elements of the corresponding bucket in the written slice. - 5.
 The sum of all per bucket element counts equals the size of the written slice. - 6.
-The buffer size of each bucket is valid (see Def.
-1). - 7.
+The buffer size of each bucket is valid. - 7.
 The spacings are well formed: - (a) The total element count in all buffers equals the length of the free slice. - (b) The start offset of the current batch is a multiple of m. - (c) The length of the written slice is a multiple of B.

 Invariants 1 and 2 straightforwardly encode the block structure during classification from the abstract algorithm.
 They are also needed as preconditions for the following partitioning step.
 The permutation invariant 3 ensures that no elements are lost during classification by stating that the original array content is a permutation of the union of all elements not yet handled, the written slice and the union of all buffers.
 Invariants 4 and 5 are needed to show that the bucket element counts are correct and to show that all elements of the input will have been taken into account eventually.
 These invariants were engineered by translating the ideas from the abstract algorithm into the Java situation.
-The remaining two invariants were discovered later in the verification process: The somewhat unexpected invariant 6 was only discovered during the proof of the cleanup step and will be explained further below.
+The remaining two invariants were discovered later in the verification process: The validity invariant 6 was only discovered during the proof of the cleanup step (where it becomes relevant).
+A buffer is called valid, if (1) the number of elements written back during classification is a multiple of the block size B and (2) empty buffers are only allowed when nothing has yet been written back.
 Invariant 7 was discovered last by inspecting the open proof goals of failed attempts, and is mostly needed to show that write operations to the heap remain in bounds.

-&lt;sup>5 In the actual implementation, the invariants are grouped in several model methods.
+4 In the actual implementation, the invariants are grouped in several model methods.